MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 To set how many times to follow relation links, use the **-MaximumFollowRelLink** parameter.

+When using this switch, cmdlet returns collection of pages, not a concatenated collection of pages contents.

 This feature was added in PowerShell 6.0.0.

 ```yaml